For eighteen years, Richmond, Virginia was the scene of my upbringing.

 American history can even be found in Richmond hotels.

-The Graduate on West Franklin Street downtown has Arthur Ashe’s glasses on display.
+The Graduate Hotel on West Franklin Street downtown has Arthur Ashe’s glasses on display.
 Arthur Ashe, the famous African American tennis player, was a Richmond native and recently had a boulevard named in his honour.

 The Jefferson Hotel in downtown Richmond is a five star luxurious hotel experience.
 Since the late 19th century this place has held its title as one of grandest hotels in America.
 Indeed, the star studded guest list seems to have no end: thirteen U.S. Presidents, Scott and Zelda Fitzgerald, Gertrude Stein, Charlie Chaplin, Ray Charles, Frank Sinatra and Elvis Presley and more.
 Although this hotel is fabulous it does have some high prices to match its high level of opulence.